 He finally realized he was beating a dead horse, so he wished us a safe night and was on his way.
 Although, I admit it was comforting to know that the first responders knew we were here and what we were doing.
 After we were done warming our suits on the dash, we headed down the stairs to the beach.
-I got to pop open my first bottle of champagne and since we couldn’t bring it into the ocean, we sat on the beach and drank it.
+I popped open the champagne and since we couldn’t bring it into the ocean, we sat on the beach and drank it.
 We had our “Cook’s” celebration early, which included a classic rock dance party featuring Men at Work and Eagles.

 The whole time though we kept wondering about an odd object about a football field away, and even with our eyes adjusting to the darkness, we could not tell what this thing was… At first, Sloane thought it might be a person walking, but it was too short.
-Jarred said it was just a reflection of something and the ocean’s motion was the reason that we believed it to be alive. . .
-I couldn’t see shit because I could only find one contact lens, so I just let Jarred and Sloane do the hypothesizing.
+Or maybe it was just a reflection of something, and the ocean’s motion was the reason that we believed it to be alive. . .
+I couldn’t see it well because I could only find one contact lens, so I just let Sloane do the hypothesizing.

 “Why don’t we go check it out?”
-I suggested, honestly just wanting to be able to see what they could.
+I suggested, honestly just wanting to be able to see what she could.

 “That is a horrible idea.”
-Jarred said.
+Sloane said.
 “Next thing we know, we’re in someone’s basement?”
-He scoffed, but followed me and Sloane anyway (probably so we wouldn’t die).
+She scoffed, but we went anyway.
 At 50 yards, we still couldn’t make it out, and at 20 yards, we could see it was perfectly round, but we really could not tell exactly what this object was until we were close enough to touch it.
 “A dinosaur egg?
-A UFO?,” us X-Files fans guessed.
+A UFO?,” we X-Files fans guessed.
 The supernatural object lay on the shore with the water just barely lapping it.

 “Oh.
 It’s just a buoy.”
-Jarred said.
-“Well that was super anticlimactic.”
+Sloane said.
+“Well, that was super anticlimactic.”

 I really wanted to meet an alien…

-So with the three of us no longer spooked, we hit the waves.
+We were no longer spooked, so we hit the waves.
 With the moon much higher in the sky now, and the clouds blocking it with their passing, it was hard to see much of anything… But we had come to surf, and we made the decision -against all odds- to follow through on that promise, and to set the foundation of the new year on adventure and friendship.
-I dove through the icy water, Jarred and Sloane close behind, and paddled to the lineup.
-Oh it was gorgeous, wonderful, and eery all at the same time.
+I dove through the icy water, with Sloane close behind, and paddled to the lineup.
+Oh, it was gorgeous, wonderful, and eerie all at the same time.
 I saw shadows rise and fall on the dark horizon -these were the waves.
 Their presence in the ocean felt different at night.
 It was strange being the only people in the ocean’s coastline for miles and miles.
-It really seemed we were in a different dimension; like we were still in our world’s likeness, except only we existed.
-We existed in shadows and silhouettes and I felt closer to surfing than ever before.
+It really seemed we were in a different dimension.
+It was like we were still in the world as we knew it, but only we existed.
+We existed in shadows and silhouettes, and I felt closer to surfing than ever before.
 I could have lived on the edge of 2017 and 2018 forever -if only I could see better.
-Sloane and Jarred were having enough trouble, and I only had half of my vision.
-However, my hearing was just fine, so when I heard Sloane’s high pitched scream, I was immediately ripped from my shadowy realm.
+Sloane was having enough trouble, and I only had half of my vision.
+However, my hearing was just fine, so when I heard Sloane’s high-pitched scream, I was immediately ripped from my shadowy realm.